Request Free Consultation.

-Jump to: What Is Workers’ Compensation?, What Types Of Injuries Does Workers’ Compensation Cover In Pennsylvania?, Contact Workers Comp Lawyers Near You
+Jump to: What Is Workers Compensation?, Injuries at Work, What Types Of Injuries Does Workers Compensation Cover In Pennsylvania?, Contact Workers Comp Lawyers Near You

 To help workers who are injured on the job, workers’ compensation laws were implemented.
 This system was established to ensure that workers receive the necessary support and compensation they need to recover from their injuries and return to work.
 According to the Bureau of Workers’ Compensation, the number of reported work injury and illness cases increased from 147,918 in 2020 to 161,592 in 2021, an increase of 13,674 cases.
 Fatalities also increased from 72 in 2020 to 85 in 2021, with the highest number of fatalities occurring in trade, transportation & utilities, followed by Public Administration, and construction, manufacturing, and professional & business services.
 The injury rate per 1,000 workers also increased from 26.3 in 2020 to 28.2 in 2021.
 Additionally, according to the Occupational Safety and Health Administration (OSHA) of the United States Department of Labor, workplace injuries were up 30% as of September 2022.